 11 Best Cryptocurrency Stocks To Invest In

 Over the past decade, cryptocurrencies have gained significant popularity.
-While most people remain in the dark about the workings of cryptocurrencies, they are undoubtedly making their way to mainstream markets.
+While many people remain in the dark about the workings of cryptocurrencies, they are undoubtedly making their way to mainstream markets.

 Crypto Market Growth and Volatility

-With more than 20,000 cryptocurrencies, investor interest is growing for a good reason.
+With more than 21,000 cryptocurrencies, investor interest is growing for a good reason.
 Cryptocurrencies can be a lucrative way to amass wealth, especially for early investors looking to hold assets long-term.
-However, the gains aren’t guaranteed since the crypto market is highly volatile — causing many investors to give it a second thought.
+However, the gains aren’t guaranteed since the crypto market is highly volatile — causing many investors to have second thoughts.

 Since the crypto market is relatively new, that could explain some of the massive price swings seen in various coins.
 Although this level of volatility is a risk factor, cryptocurrency-related investments can be a good fit for some investors.